Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 ```

 > You can combine multiple `SerializersModule` instances with the `plus` operator, such as modules for generic and non-generic classes.
-> For more information, see [Merging library serializers modules](serialization-polymorphism.md#merge-multiple-serializermodule-instances).
+> For more information, see [Merge multiple `SerializersModule` instances](serialization-polymorphism.md#merge-multiple-serializersmodule-instances).
 >
 {style="tip"}